We train residents to become leaders in academic psychiatry, employing individually designed programs and subspecialty “majors.”

 Our curriculum is emergent and individualized.
 We maximize flexibility, allowing for the growth of projects and independent thinking at an early stage.
-We require residents to “pick a major” and develop a niche, and we provide teaching, facilitation, advising, and mentoring along that chosen path.
-In our residency redesign, we maximized flexibility, allowing for the growth of projects and independent thinking at an early stage.
-Beyond core requirements, we help you build your own experiences so that you can become a true specialist, providing the most effective treatments in your domain, whether you choose to become an academic clinician, researcher, educator, executive, theorist, or advocate for public awareness of mental illness.
+We require residents to develop a niche, and we provide teaching, facilitation, advising, and mentoring along that chosen path.
+Beyond the core requirements of achieving competence to practice clinical psychiatry, we help you build your own experiences so that you can become a true specialist and be the most effective agent in your domain, whether you choose to become an academic clinician, researcher, educator, executive, theorist, or advocate for public awareness of mental illness.

 As our residency program is also uniquely tied to research, you’ll be situated within a hotbed of scientific discovery and have access to topnotch mentors.
 In 2018, the Department of Neuroscience was ranked #1 nationally in NIH funding and our Department of Psychiatry was #6.

 Additionally, both the Dean of the Icahn School of Medicine at Mount Sinai and the CEO of the Mount Sinai Health System are psychiatrists, so the organization’s leadership is heavily invested in the success of our department.
 Leveraging Mount Sinai’s culture of flexibility and innovation, we offer a wealth of opportunities for you to fashion into unique educational, academic, and professional experiences.
 We look forward to meeting you, and we wish you the best in your search for the training program that fits you best.